ToTHXaT/Nginx-postgres-fastapi/Explanation.md

     sudo docker-compose up
 ```

+Docker will pull all containers and will start working.

-Server is up and running now
+**Server is up and running now !**

 Visit it [here](http://45.11.26.143/)